-The surveys are undertaken by UNHCR and NGO partners, in collaboration with World Food Programme, UNICEF, the Ministry of Health and other organisations specialised in conducting nutrition surveys.
-Since the roll-out of the SENS Guidelines in 2011, regular high-level technical training have been taking place for survey coordinators.
+The surveys are undertaken by UNHCR and NGO partners, in collaboration with the World Food Programme, UNICEF, the Ministry of Health and other organisations specialised in conducting nutrition surveys.
+Since the roll-out of the SENS Guidelines in 2011, regular high-level technical trainings have taken place for survey coordinators.

 HOW SHOULD THE SURVEY TEAMS BE STRUCTURED?